School Year

 Describe how the school plans to strengthen the academic program in the school, increase the amount and quality of learning time and help provide an enriched and accelerated curriculum.
 Include the Area of Focus if addressed in Part II of the SIP.
 (ESSA 1114(b)(7)ii))

 GGM will increase teacher efficacy in the area of math teaching through the strategic use of academic coaches to support collaboration among the team, increase the use of effective instructional strategies, engage teachers in differentiated and timely professional development, and provide structures to differentiate and support students.
-We will focus on the Marzano strategy, "Helping students process new content".
+We will focus on the Marzano strategy, "Using questions to help student elaborate on content".

 4.